-EARTH DAY Mount Dora 2018 features two award-winning films from the Global Peace Film Festival to be presented Friday night April 20th in the Mount Dora Community Center.
+EARTH DAY Mount Dora 2018 features award-winning films from the Global Peace Film Festival to be presented Friday night April 20th and Saturday April 21st in the Mount Dora Community Center.
 FREE admission!
 Enjoy some incredible organic craft beer or other cocktails while you watch courtesy of Magical Meat Boutique.

 6:00 PM – The Anthropologist, At the core of THE ANTHROPOLOGIST are the parallel stories of two women: Margaret Mead, who popularized cultural anthropology around the world; and Susie Crate, an environmental anthropologist currently studying the impact of climate change.
 Uniquely revealed from their daughters’ perspectives, Mead and Crate demonstrate a fascination with how societies are forced to negotiate the disruption of their traditional ways of life, whether through encounters with the outside world or the unprecedented change wrought by melting permafrost, receding glaciers, and rising tides.

 8:00 PM – A Bold Peace, Costa Rica’s civil war in 1948 shook the country to its foundations, culminating in the decision to abolish the military.
 As Costa Ricans dismantled their military establishment, they intentionally cultivated security relationships with other nations through treaties, international laws, and international organizations.
 Free of the burden of military spending, they created a vital democracy, a wide middle class, and a strong welfare state with free university education and universal health care.
 Over the last 68 years, the Costa Rican model has survived several serious crises, but the current threats may be the most formidable of all.

 Saturday April 21st

 11:00am – The Diplomat – Saturday April 21st